Nisha318/sonarqube-sast-lab/SECURITY_SUMMARY.md

 ---

+In Phase 3, enforcement logic is externalized into a Policy as Code layer.
+Rather than embedding security gate thresholds directly in CI workflow logic, enforcement rules are defined as version-controlled policy and evaluated programmatically against DAST findings.
+This approach improves auditability, clarity of decision-making, and scalability of security enforcement across pipelines.

+---

 ## NIST SP 800-53 Rev. 5 Alignment (Selected Controls)

 This project demonstrates activities that align with selected NIST SP 800-53 Rev. 5 control objectives.
 The mapping below is illustrative and does not represent full system compliance.